tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 More specific and detailed rules are easier to enforce.

-These rules bear a strong resemblance to the recommendations in the [PPP Style Guide](http://www.stroustrup.com/Programming/PPP-style.pdf) written in support of Stroustrup's [Programming: Principles and Practice using C++](http://www.stroustrup.com/programming.html).
+These rules bear a big resemblance to the recommendations in the [PPP Style Guide](http://www.stroustrup.com/Programming/PPP-style.pdf) written in support of Stroustrup's [Programming: Principles and Practice using C++](http://www.stroustrup.com/programming.html).

 ### <a name="Rl-comments"></a>NL.1: Don't say in comments what can be clearly stated in code